NBKRedSpy/QM_SkipDaysCommand/README.md

-# Quasimorph SkipDaysCommand
+# Quasimorph Fast Forward Time

 ![thumbnail icon](media/thumbnail.png)

-A debugging utility to fast forward the game's time by X number of days, as quickly as the game can process.
+A debugging utility to fast forward the game's time by X number of days or hours, as quickly as the game can process.
 Can only be run while a game is loaded and is in space.

+Usage:

-Usage: `skip-days 30'
+`skip-days 30'

-Use `skip-days` or the alias `sd`
+`skip-days 8h'

 The mod will log the process to the Player.log.